cedwards/intothesaltmine/chapters/development/writing-modules.rst

         '''
         "Private" function; only callable within this module
         '''
+        LOG.debug('Executing the _private function')

         ret = {}
         return ret

 A "private" function works the same way that any other function does.
 The only difference here is that the function name is preceded with an underscore (`_`).
-Any function defined with a preceding underscore character will only be available within the module, and will not be directly callable through Salt.
+Any function prefixed with an underscore character will only be available within the module, and will not be directly callable through Salt.

 "public"